 Ash Mady

-Ash Mady, head of the computer science and information systems department in the Mike Cottrell College of Business at the University of North Georgia (UNG), has strong opinions about the importance of cybersecurity.
+Dr. Ash Mady, assistant professor of computer science in the Mike Cottrell College of Business at the University of North Georgia (UNG), has strong opinions about the importance of cybersecurity.

 Originally from Egypt, Mady came to the United States to pursue higher education.
 He found himself at UNG as a computer science major and cultivated a deep connection with the institution.